 We live in unprecedented times of uncertainty and change as organizations and teams experience fast-moving transformations like never before.
 During these times, great leaders think and act decisively and re-prioritize needs while setting an example for others in the team.
 This process can feel personal and overwhelming.
-Learning to understand the human process is essential to help you manage your emotions and find ways to cope, stay healthy, focused, and productive.
+Learning to understand the human process is essential to help you manage your emotions and find ways to cope, and stay healthy, focused, and productive.
+In this blog, we have provided a detailed list of strategies for leading through uncertainty, and have shared the experiences of some of the top leaders in the industry.

 Transparency engineers confidence!
 If you aren’t open with your team, they’ll presumably imagine the worst.
 Although it is unnecessary to share absolutely everything with team members as only you can decide how much to share, don’t forget to give them sufficient context when you notify your team of a recent development.
 When you fail to do so, they might misinterpret the information or not comprehend where it fits in the bigger picture.